Once the season is open, you can see many waterfowl hunters gleaming with joy.

 1. Frequent Target Practice

-Although the clay target flight is predictable, it’s a better way to sharpen your skills rather than just winging it.
+Although the clay target incoming flight pattern is predictable, it’s a better way to sharpen your skills rather than just winging it.
 That way, once you venture out into the wild, you won’t miss all targets.

 Additionally, such centers are perfect for those living in areas without a lot of practice wilderness around.